Mads Hermansen: Club career

+Brøndby

-Hermansen began his youth career at Næsby Boldklub, and transitioned into the goalkeeping role at age 10 where he suffered from achilles tendinitis.
+Born in Odense, Denmark, Hermansen began his youth career at Næsby.
+As a ten-year-old, he transitioned from being an outfielder into a goalkeeper after suffering from achilles tendinitis.

-In September 2015, Hermansen moved to Brøndby IF.
+In September 2015, Hermansen moved to Brøndby.
 He was promoted to the first team prior to the 2019–20 season.

-On 5 November 2020, Hermansen made his professional debut in a Danish Cup match against Ledøje-Smørum Fodbold, which ended in a 1–0 win for Brøndby.
+On 5 November 2020, Hermansen made his professional debut in a Danish Cup match against Ledøje-Smørum, which ended in a 1–0 win for Brøndby.
 At the end of the 2020–21 season, Brøndby became Danish champions for the first time since 2005, with Hermansen featuring as the backup to German goalkeeper Marvin Schwäbe.
-Therefore, he did not make a league appearance.
+As a result, he did not make a league appearance.

 After Schwäbe's departure to 1.
 FC Köln, Hermansen assumed to role as starting goalkeeper.
 He made his debut in the Danish Superliga on 18 July 2021 in a 1–1 draw against AGF.
-The following month, on 17 August, Hermansen made his European debut in a 1–2 loss to Red Bull Salzburg in the first leg of the play-off round of the UEFA Champions League.
+The following month, on 17 August, Hermansen made his European debut in a 2–1 loss to Red Bull Salzburg in the first leg of the play-off round of the UEFA Champions League.
 Despite the loss, Hermansen impressed in goal with vital saves.

 On 3 December 2022, Hermansen received the award of Brøndby Player of the Year 2022 after putting in strong performances through the year.

+Leicester City

+On 18 July 2023, Hermansen signed for Championship club Leicester City on a five-year deal.
+He made his competitive debut for the Foxes on the opening matchday of the season, providing crucial saves to help secure the team a 2–1 league victory against Coventry City.
+However, he would pick up a quad injury during training a few days later, sidelining him for the following league game against Huddersfield Town.
+He returned to the starting line-up on 19 August in a league win against Cardiff City.

+On 20 September, he kept his first clean sheet after joining the Foxes, helping his side to a 2–0 away victory against Norwich City at Carrow Road.
+After the game, Hermansen discussed his role as ball-playing goalkeeper in manager Enzo Maresca's team, saying: "He (Maresca) gives me a lot of responsibility and I really appreciate that ...
+I like to try to dictate the game.
+As a lot of teams do, they leave me open and play man-to-man with the rest of the guys, so it's up to me to find these smaller passes, to try to move things around and create these spaces."
+His strong form throughout the season earned him a place in the EFL Championship Team of the Season, as Leicester won the division title and secured promotion back to the Premier League.

+Hermansen made his Premier League debut in the opening fixture of the season on 19 August 2024, starting in a 1–1 home draw against Tottenham Hotspur.